vineet7838/astrology-web/README.md

 # astrology-web
-An astrology websit made by rishabh and vineet
+An astrology website made by rishabh and vineet.